ChrisWiegman/kana/README.md

 `kana open` will open the site in your default browser

 By default Kana will open the appropriate WordPress site.
-To open PhpMyAdmin or Mailpit simply append the appropriate flag to the open command ie `kana open --database`.
+To open the database or Mailpit simply append the appropriate flag to the open command ie `kana open --database`.

+Note that by default Kana will open the database in [phpMyAdmin](https://www.phpmyadmin.net).
+You can also tell Kana to open the database in [TablePlus](https://tableplus.com) instead by setting the `databaseClient` configuration setting to `tableplus`.

 ## wp-cli